toniebox-reverse-engineering/mitmproxy-toniebox/README.md

 You may create a vm / lxc with docker.

 ## Image preperation
-Just "docker build ." your image and put the hash into "<IMAGE-ID>" of the docker-compose.yaml.
+Just "docker build . --tag hbs:latest" your image.
 Don't forget to enter your ips!
+Also build the nginx image if needed: "docker build ./docker/nginx/ --tag hbs-nginx:latest"

 ## Variants
 Select the variant you want to use.
 You may remove the variant from the docker-compose.yaml you don't need.